mvolkmann/blog/src/zig.md

 To create an executable for a different OS, specify the -target option.
 For example, `-target x86_64-windows`.

-To customize the executable, add one of these compiler flags:
+To customize the executable, add one of the following compiler flags.
+These cause the executable to be optimized for some combination of size, speed, and runtime safety.

 | Compiler flag   | Runtime safety checks | Optimizations |
 | --------------- | --------------------- | ------------- |